“Anger is the deepest form of compassion,” poet and philosopher David Whyte wrote.

 Every 2 weeks I share my most valuable learnings from living life fully in my Deploy Yourself Newsletter.
 Sign up now to download a workbook with 164 Powerful Questions which I use daily in my work and coaching.
 Allow these questions to transform your life and leadership.

 What is Anger?

 Anger is a natural human emotion.
 Anger is one of our most primitive biological responses, and everybody experiences it.
-Anger is a legitimate emotion, and there is nothing wrong about it.
+Anger is a legitimate emotion, and there is nothing wrong with it.
 As my mom used to say, anger is our inability to deal with what we care about, and the vulnerability that comes along with it.
 We get angry when we don’t know how to react (to events around us) normally.

 A lot of people see anger as a negative emotion.
 I wouldn’t categorize anger as negative.
 Instead, anger can be our guiding light.
 It can be a mobilization force to deploy ourselves in the face of circumstances.
 Every time we can do that, it strengthens and helps us behave in a way we can be proud of.
 Seen this way, anger is a very useful emotion.